How To Choose A Merchant Service Provider: 7 Things To Look For

 If your business operates out of a physical location and you don’t make any sales online, your needs will be pretty simple.
 One useful product to consider is a virtual terminal.
 This is simply a software program or web service that allows you to process credit card transactions on your computer using a USB card swiper.
 Most will also grant you the option of keying in a card manually, which can be handy during hardware malfunctions or in cases where you need to take a card over the phone.

 For eCommerce merchants, an online shopping cart that allows customers to select items and place orders is also essential.
 Shopping carts integrate directly into your website rather than functioning as a stand-alone feature.
 Shopify, one of our favorites, is perhaps the most well-known online shopping cart.
-For a good overview of the best shopping carts available, check out our Shopping Cart Comparison chart.

-3. Reasonable, Transparent Fees
+3. Merchant Account Fees

 In evaluating any merchant account provider, you’ll want to look for a fee structure that is both reasonable and transparent.
-Fees that are in line with the industry average aren’t necessarily reasonable, as there are still a lot of “junk” fees out there.
-For our purposes, a reasonable fee is one where the account provider actually provides a valuable service in exchange for that fee, and the fee is reasonably related to the value of that service.
+For our purposes, a reasonable fee is one where the account provider actually provides a valuable service in exchange for that fee.
 Fees should also be transparent or fully disclosed before you sign up for an account.
-While all of our favorite providers fully disclose their fees right on their websites, most traditional processors do not.
-Instead, they’re buried in pages of fine print and often not disclosed by sales agents.

 So, what kinds of fees might you be charged?
 Here’s a brief overview of common fees associated with merchant accounts: